Outside of the main cities, our advice would be to not bother with dressy clothes.

 On the Sunshine coast when the weather's hot (which it mostly is), it's beach wear all the way.
 And why not buy it there?
 There's a vast array of styles to choose from, so you're sure to find something that suits you and is a bit different too.

 If you're going trekking in the wilderness of Tasmania on the World Heritage Overland Track, make sure you have comfortable, well-broken-in sturdy footwear, and pack light.
-Take a good head torch, and also take antihistamine cream in case you get a painful bite from the aggressive jack sweater ants.
+Take a good head torch, and also take antihistamine cream in case you get a painful bite from the aggressive jumping jack ants.
 If you travel outside of the main trekking season (November, December, January, February, March and April) conditions will be particularly tough.

 Long distance train travel is a relaxing way to see some remote areas and cover the vast distances of this great country.
 There are various classes of budget/comfort, but it's always handy to have a Swiss army knife and small roll of gaffer tape to fix rattling windows and the like, plus a cloth in case you need to clean the window.
 Also don't forget high SPF sun screen (some stops are very remote, very exposed and very hot), good insect/mosquito repellent and warm layers for the train – the air-con can be very strong.